Protontech-1803/DataScience/SparkStreaming/Readme.md

-# Spark Streaming with Movie Dataset
+# Processing Sample Movie Dataset using Spark

 In this POC, a movie rating data set is analyzed using Spark.
 As a result of analysis, the count of star ratings that are given by various users for a given movie is displayed.